 On September 13, 1759, during the Seven Years’ War—a worldwide conflict known in the United States as the French and Indian War—the British troops under the command of General James Wolfe scaled the cliffs leading up to the city of Quebec.
 Their risky gambit paid off when they defeated the French forces under Louis-Joseph de Montcalm on the Plains of Abraham.
 Wolfe was fatally wounded during the battle, and though his victory ensured British supremacy in Canada, it also prompted the French to later support American colonists during the American Revolution.

 Seven Years’ War: Background

-However, in 1757, British Prime Minister William Pitt (1708–1778), often called William Pitt the Elder, recognized the potential of imperial expansion that would come out of victory against the French and borrowed heavily to fund an expanded war effort.
+However, in 1757, British Prime Minister William Pitt, often called William Pitt the Elder, recognized the potential of imperial expansion that would come out of victory against the French and borrowed heavily to fund an expanded war effort.
 Pitt financed Prussia’s struggle against France and its allies in Europe and reimbursed the colonies for the raising of armies in North America.

 By 1760, the French had been expelled from Canada, and by 1763 all of France’s allies in Europe had either made a separate peace with Prussia or had been defeated.
 In addition, Spanish attempts to aid France in the Americas had failed, and France also suffered defeats against British forces in India.

-Treaty of Paris: 1763
+Treaty of Paris

 The treaty ensured the colonial and maritime supremacy of Britain and strengthened the 13 American colonies by removing their European rivals to the north and the south.
-Fifteen years later, French bitterness over the loss of most of their colonial empire contributed to their intervention in the American Revolutionary War (1775-83) on the side of the Patriots.
+Fifteen years later, French bitterness over the loss of most of their colonial empire contributed to their intervention in the American Revolutionary War on the side of the colonists.